'Stranger Things' Ending Explained: Full Recap and All The Easter Eggs

-Stranger Things dropped its extremely long season four finale.
-Can Max shake off the curse?
-Can Hopper get back from the USSR?
-Will Eddie rock the Upside Down?
-Can Eleven defeat the monstrous Vecna?
+The fourth Stranger Things season has finally come to a conclusion.
+Did Max shake off the curse?
+Did Hopper make it back from the USSR?
+Can Eddie rock the Upside Down with the most metal performance in history?
+Will Eleven defeat the monstrous Vecna?

 Two extra-long finale episodes hit Netflix on July 1 (although Netflix crashed for some early viewers).
 We already recapped Episode 8, titled Papa.
 So let's dive into the two-hour-long Episode 9, The Piggyback, and recap the climactic plot points, Easter eggs and character arcs.
 (Plus lots of spoilers!)